thebravoman/software_engineering_2015/hm_count_words/description.md

 ## Result in JSON format
 The result should be in the following JSON format.
 {
-  "word1" : number_of_occurences,
+  "word1" : number_of_occurrences,
-  "word2" : number_of_occurences,
+  "word2" : number_of_occurrences,
   ...
-  "wordN" : number_of_occurences,
+  "wordN" : number_of_occurrences,
   "marks" : number_of_marks_in_the_file
 }

 The result should be sorted by number_of_occurences in DESC.
-If number of occurences is equal for two words they should be sorted in ASC
+If number of occurrences is equal for two words they should be sorted in ASC
 The last row is the number of marks found. "mark" is everything that is not a word.

 Example